AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 # How to help with TD development
-Read through all the quickstarts/tutorials listed below ( you can read the optional ones if you want, but they are not neccessary to get started ).
-Once you have read the quickstarts/tutorials, you can read the use case.
-This will highlight all the things you need to do (on the backend and frontend) when you want to add a new feature/fix a bug/refactor code, and will give some overview of all the individual components of TD.
+Work through this tutorial and read the appropriate tutorials (if you need to).
+These use cases will highlight all the things you need to do (on the backend and frontend) when you want to add a new feature/fix a bug/refactor code, and will give some overview of all the individual components of TD.
 At that point, you can jump in and start submiting pull requests!

 Do not hesitate to ask questions - this will become a reference to our slack instance once we have one.